 Kara was married to Sean Drinan in November of 2004.

-Currently she is the Color Analyst for UConn Women’s Basketball on the SNY Radio Network.
+Currently she is the Color Analyst for UConn Women’s Basketball on the WTIC Radio Network.